Rishirajbal/ZKP-circom-Crypto-blockchain/README.md

 ---

-*Note: This README was created with the assistance of AI to provide a comprehensive and professional documentation for the ZKP-circom-Crypto-blockchain repository.*
+*Note: This README was created with the assistance of AI to provide a comprehensive and professional documentation for the ZKP-circom-Crypto-blockchain repository.
+The AI helped identify missing components in the original repository and created additional files and documentation to ensure a complete and functional ZKP workflow.*